AlfioEmanueleFresta/practical-xss/worksheet.rst

 hard to guess.

 You can try for yourself: most browsers allow users to view the list of cookies.
-Try visiting a familiar website and logging in.
+**Try visiting a familiar website and logging in**.
 At this point, you will probably be able to see some cookie with a name such as "SESSION_ID", "SESSID" or "UID", which will contain a long random string.
 Try deleting this cookie and refreshing the webpage and you will probably be logged out of the website.

+Hint:
+    If you're using Google Chrome, you should be able to see a list of cookies by clicking on the icon in the Omnibar.

+    If you're using Firefox, you should be able to see a list of cookies by clicking on the information sign icon in the address bar, "More Information", "Security" tab.

 Using Javascript to steal the session ID